 This may be done casually during a normal weekly scout activity.
 It could also be done through a more formal forum such as a Beaver Log Chew or a Troop forum.
 This will depend on the section.

 Hearing the voice of the scouts doesn’t stop at the end of the section meeting.
 Across the country, hundreds of district and county youth commissioners speak up for all scouts at the highest levels of the district and county.

 In New Forest North our youth commissioner is Jake Beach.
 He speaks up for the young people in the district at the highest levels.

-The UK Youth Commissioner exists to speak up for scouts at a national level including on decision making strategic boards.
+The UK Youth Commissioner speak up for scouts at a national level through speaking up at highest levels.
 The UK Youth Commissioner is Ollie Wood.
 Contact him through Facebook and Twitter or you can find out more on the Scouts website.

 Youth Council and Scouts Speak Up!

 Hampshire Scouts run a youth council, comprised of two representatives from each district, to feed back ideas to county and UK HQ.
-What’s more they take part in lots of fun activities at their conferences.
+Plus they take part in lots of fun activities at their conferences.
 They’re held throughout the year at locations around the county.

-At present, both representatives are vacant – if you want to know more then get in touch with Fi Durrant at firstname.lastname@example.org.
+At the moment both representative positions are vacant – if you want to know more then get in touch with Fi Durrant at email@example.com.

-Hampshire also run Scouts Speak Up, where young people learn how to shout about scouts.
+Hampshire also run Scouts Speak Up where young people learn how to shout about scouts and speak to the media.
 It builds your confidence, teach you how to speak to the media and other people about what scouting does.
-Run by friendly volunteers as a residential camp with engaging activities, it is a great way to shout about what we do.
+It is run by friendly volunteers as a residential camp with engaging activities and it is a great way to shout about what we do.
 Find out details of the next event at www.hampshirescouting.org.uk/ssu or on their Facebook and Twitter.Tweets by HampshireCYC